Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - $93,000 to NY Communities (501(c)(4)) for “Workplace Justice”

-Circular Funding Documentation: Make the Road New York (501(c)(3)) receives $440,748 from Center for Popular Democracy (501(c)(3)) while simultaneously distributing $2.47 million to other network entities, creating documented circular funding relationships that demonstrate operational integration across supposedly independent organizations.
+Circular Funding Documentation: Make the Road New York (501(c)(3)) receives $440,748 from Center for Popular Democracy (501(c)(3)) while simultaneously distributing $2.47 million to other network entities, creating documented circular funding relationships across the network.

-What oversight mechanisms exist when an organization receiving over $16 million in taxpayer funds simultaneously transfers resources to political advocacy arms?
+This raises questions about oversight mechanisms when an organization receiving over $16 million in taxpayer funds simultaneously transfers resources to political advocacy arms.

 Center for Popular Democracy (501(c)(3)) Distribution Pattern

-Center for Popular Democracy (501(c)(3)) provides a perfect example of the cash fungibility principle in operation.
-The organization received $545,202 in government grants but distributed $1,411,940 throughout the network—259% of its government grant revenue—with the excess funded through other network sources, demonstrating sophisticated financial integration across supposedly independent entities.
+Center for Popular Democracy (501(c)(3)) provides documentation of the cash fungibility principle in operation.
+The organization received $545,202 in government grants but distributed $1,411,940 throughout the network—259% of its government grant revenue—with the excess funded through other network sources, demonstrating financial integration across the network.

 - Center for Popular Democracy (501(c)(3)) → New York Communities for Change (501(c)(4)): $474,500 (network expansion funding)